rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 6. License Information screen may appear.
 Click **Agree & Finish**.

-**Sample Dialogue:** Once the integration is completed, the main Inspections page appears.
+ Once the integration is completed, the main Inspections page appears.
 This is where inspections are created and managed with the help of MVI projects.
 <br/><br/>

 ### Step 2: Creating Inspections in MVI Mobile